sjacob2019/Credit-Card-Fraud-Detection/README.md

 Balanced Accuracy: 0.9119123041629791

-Given that around the 7th epoch the validation loss became higher than the training loss, it is very likely  that the model started overfitting at the 7th epoch.
+Given that around the 7th epoch the validation loss becomes higher than the training loss, it is very likely that the model starts overfitting at the 7th epoch.
 Another possible indicator of overfitting is the fact that the validation metrics do not follow the same trend as the training metrics and that the training and validation curves are not close to each other.
 For example, every metric increases every epoch in the training set.
-However, in the validation set, balanced accuracy and recall started to decrease after the 4th epoch.
+However, in the validation set, balanced accuracy and recall start to decrease after the 4th epoch.
 The overfitting affected the model's test performance.
-While specificity, balanced accuracy and recall are all above 82%, the results show an average precision of around 66%.
+While specificity, balanced accuracy, and recall are all above 82%, the results show an average precision of around 66%.
 These observations indicate to us that it is very likely that the neural network may be overfitting when we create more fraudulent data points using SMOTE.
 There are multiple factors that may have caused this, such as the SMOTE ratio, the architecture (number of layers, number of hidden units per layer, activation function), the number of epochs, and the fact that the validation data does not have nearly as much fraudulent cases as the training data.

 #### Using Class Weights